rehierl/node-tree-outliner/1-1-relations/readme.md

-This chapter contains an overview of relations and orders:
+This folder contains an overview of relations, orders and categories:

 * The **semantics of a relation** associate meaning with its tuples.
 * An **ordered set** is a simple set paired with an order relation.